-Are you ready to train and eat like people on the NBC TV show The Biggest Loser, but without cameras following you around 24-7?
+Are you ready to train and eat like the contestants on the former NBC TV show The Biggest Loser, but without cameras following you around 24-7?

-You can do a similar plan at home to lose weight, get stronger, feel better, and help lower your cholesterol and blood pressure.
+The show is no longer on the air, but you can follow the plan it made popular on your own at home to lose weight, get stronger, feel better, and help lower your cholesterol and blood pressure.
 It could transform your life -- if you're ready for the intense commitment.

 What You Can Eat and What You Can't

 You’ll eat small, frequent meals.
 Most of your food is lean protein, low-fat dairy or soy, fruits, vegetables, whole grains, beans, and nuts.

 It’s based on The Biggest Loser's 4-3-2-1 Pyramid: four servings of fruits and vegetables, three servings of lean protein, two servings of whole grains, and 200 calories of “extras.”